openmpf/openmpf.github.io/docs/docs/Development-Environment-Guide.md

 If for some reason the component package upload succeeded but the component registration failed then the admin user will be able to click the "Register" button again to try to another registration attempt.
 For example, the admin user may do this after reviewing the workflow manager logs and resolving any issues that prevented the component from successfully registering the first time.
 One reason may be that a component with the same name already exists on the system.
 Note that an error will also occur if the top-level directory of the component package, once extracted, already exists in the /opt/mpf/plugins directory on the system.

 Once registered, an admin user has the option to remove the component.
 This will unregister it and completely remove any configured services, as well as the uploaded file and its extracted contents, from the system.
 Also, the component algorithm as well as any actions, tasks, and pipelines specified in the component's descriptor file will be removed when the component is removed.

-WARNING: Any actions, tasks, or pipelines created through the Create Custom Pipelines page that make use of the algorithm, actions, or tasks specified in the descriptor file of the component being removed will also be removed.
-This is to prevent pipelines from not working properly once the component is removed.

 # Known Issues